vdesabou/kafka-docker-playground-docs/docs/playground container logs.md

 # playground container logs

 🕵️  Tail and follow container logs

+Three ways to use it:

+  --grep "ERROR"                    keep only the lines that matter
+  --open                            read the whole log in your editor
+  --wait-for-log "Started" -m 120   block until the line shows up

+The last one is what example scripts use to synchronise on a component
+being ready, instead of sleeping and hoping.

 ## Usage